zshwuhan/dica-light/README.md

 #### Questions?
-Do not hesitate to contact me: firstname.lastname@inria.fr
+Do not hesitate to contact me: firstname.lastname@inria.fr (Anastasia Podosinnikova)